 In November 2004, the County issued County Commissioners of Garret County Hospital Refunding Bonds, Series 2004 (Series 2004 Bonds), on behalf the Hospital for the purpose of refunding a portion of other outstanding indebtedness.
-The Series 2004 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that are equal to the loan principal of the County's Series 2004 Bonds.
+The Series 2004 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that was equal to the loan principal of the County's Series 2004 Bonds.

-The Series 2004 Bonds incur interest at a rate of 4.12% per annum.
-Bond principal and interest payments are made in semiannual installments to a trustee to meet the payment schedule stipulated in the loan agreement.
-The Series 2004 Bonds mature on November 19, 2024.
+The Series 2004 Bonds incurred interest at a rate of 4.12% per annum.
+Bond principal and interest payments were made in semiannual installments to a trustee to meet the payment schedule stipulated in the loan agreement.
+The Series 2004 Bonds were scheduled to mature on November 19, 2024.
+The Series 2004 Bonds were repaid in full in 2022 with the proceeds of the Huntington Note.

-Aggregate maturities of all long-term debt (including capital leases) as of June 30, 2021 are as follows:
+Aggregate maturities of outstanding long-term debt as of June 30, 2022 are as follows: